-These Vegan Lentil Burgers are jam packed with good for ya ingredients like lentils, mushrooms, quinoa and spinach.
-They’re so hearty and delicious, they’re sure to be on your regular burger rotation!
+These vegan lentil burgers are packed with yummy ingredients like lentils, mushrooms, quinoa and spinach.
+They’re so hearty and delicious and sure to be on your regular burger rotation!

 Food excites me.